SAVING RURAL HOSPITALS

 Most Rural Hospitals at Risk of Closing Are in Isolated Rural Communities

 Almost all of the rural hospitals that are currently at immediate or high-risk of closure are in isolated rural communities.
-89% are more than a 20-minute drive away from the next-closest hospital, and half are more than 30 minutes away.
+89% are at least a 20-minute drive away from the next-closest hospital, and half are more than 30 minutes away.
 In many cases, the closest hospital is also a hospital that is struggling financially.

 When there is only one hospital in the community and the next-closest hospital is many miles away, closure of the hospital means that the community residents have no ability at all to receive emergency or inpatient care without traveling long distances.
 Maintaining timely access to emergency care and adequate capacity for inpatient care in small rural communities is particularly important when severe and unexpected events occur.
 The 2020 pandemic clearly demonstrated the value of having hospitals with standby capacity in both rural and urban areas, but similar issues arise on a smaller scale every year with hurricanes, wildfires, influenza outbreaks, and other emergencies.

 The impact is much greater than just loss of access to an Emergency Department and inpatient care, however.
 In many small rural communities, the hospital is likely the only place where residents can get laboratory tests or imaging studies, and it may be the only or principal source of primary care in the community.
 When one of these rural hospitals closes, the community can effectively lose its entire healthcare system, not just a hospital.

 The Risk of Closure is Highest for the Smallest Rural Hospitals